NASADatanauts/PaleBlueDot/story/story.md

 There are thumbnails provided by the NASA API but they are so low resolution that they looked unacceptable when stretched to full screen.

-This is an example of a NASA provided thumbnail stretched to 1024x1024 (5 KB):
+This is an example of a NASA provided thumbnail stretched to 1024x1024 (5KB):

 ![thumbnail-nasa-big](thumbnail-nasa-big.png "Nasa thumbnail example")

-However, with a little image conversion (with the [ImageMagick tool](https://www.systutorials.com/docs/linux/man/1-ImageMagick/)) the Pale Blue Dot project generates their own thumbnails which are only 3 KBs more in size but are looking much better in 1024x1024:
+However, with a little image conversion (with the [ImageMagick tool](https://www.systutorials.com/docs/linux/man/1-ImageMagick/)) the Pale Blue Dot project generates their own thumbnails which are only 3KB more in size but are looking much better in 1024x1024:

 ![thumbnail-big](thumbnail-big.jpg "PBD thumbnail example")

-The download time for these thumbnails are 20 ms on a gigabit internet and 600 ms on 3G.
+The download time for these thumbnails are 20ms on a gigabit internet and 600ms on 3G.
 The latter is already fast enough that it provides a smooth user experience.

 #### 3.2.
 Concatenated thumbnails

-But there is still in improvement that removes some of those 20-600ms waiting times.
+But there is still an improvement that removes some of those 20-600ms waiting times.

 The second improvement idea came from the assumption that once a user stops on a date, they will most likely rotate Earth.